tinalindata/face_search_engine/README.md

 ```

 &nbsp;
+## Evaluation
+In order to evaluate our method, and provide a baseline for search engine performance, two additional photos of the people in the input photo were added to the database.
+If two additional photos get the highest ranks, then the search engine will be evaluated as successful.

+&nbsp;
 ## Future Work

 1. The face detection.
 As discussed above, an improved algorithm is needed to detect only human faces and thus, to improve the performance of our Face Search Engine.